sybrew/the-seo-framework/readme.txt

 TODO evaluate and remove the "FIXME//var_dump()" JS comments.
 Test for proper HTML to text conversion and vice versa.
 TODO add downgrade notice.
 TODO inspect cause https://wordpress.org/support/topic/upgrading-to-wp-5-5-disabled-tsfs-sitemap/ ?
+TODO regression: Tabs' content no longer gets shown when using browser history.

 **For everyone:**

+* **Added:**
+	* More oEmbed control!
+		* You can now choose whether to overwrite the oEmbed title with the SEO meta title (when manually filled).
+		* You can now choose to use the social image instead of the featured image.
+			* This can only work when you use the image uploader, instead of manually filling in the URL.
 * **Improved:**
 	* TODO On the SEO Settings screen the taxonomy settings inferred robots (index/follow/archive) state is now conveyed when all its connected post types were checked.
 		* Take from `_initGeneralSettings()`... it's quite elaborate.